dany-on-demand/mn/README.md

     * runs on default port [3016](https://oeis.org/search?q=3016)
     * websockets on port 8080
   * on production hide behind [nginx](https://github.com/dany-on-demand/mn/wiki)
-  * 🎥mn🎥 assumes the file you want to stream is stored in /media
+  * mn assumes the file you want to stream is stored in /media
   * login route, admin password and admin page route are printed to the console on startup, write them down
   * changing media_file will reload the video for everyone